Hannah Scott (footballer)

 Hannah Scott (born 10 March 1990) is a retired Australian rules footballer who played for the Western Bulldogs in the AFL Women's competition (AFLW).

+Career

 She was drafted by the Bulldogs with the club's third selection and the twenty first overall in the 2016 AFL Women's draft.
 She made her debut in Round 1, 2017, in the club inaugural match against at VU Whitten Oval.
 It was revealed that Scott had signed a contract extension with the club on 16 June 2021, after playing 5 games for the club that season.
 In May 2022, Scott retired from the game after not playing a single game in 2022 AFL Women's season 6 due to injuries.

 Statistics

 Statistics are correct to the end of the 2021 season.